-If you’ve been comparing and researching superannuation funds, you’ve probably come across industry super funds.
+You’ve been comparing and researching superannuation funds, you’ve probably come across industry superannuation funds.

 First established in the 1980s, industry super funds were intended to protect Australian workers in certain industries from high fees and commission products most commonly found in retail superannuation funds.

 Unlike retail super funds, industry super funds don’t pay commissions or incentives to financial planners or financial advisers.
-Industry funds are not-for-profit organisations and are run with the intention of providing maximum benefit to their members.
+Industry funds are not-for-profit organisations and are run to benefit members.
 As profits go back into the fund, industry super funds tend to have lower management fees than other types of retail (or for-profit) super funds.
 When it comes to governance, industry super funds are usually governed by trustee boards made up of both employers and employees.

 Most industry super funds tend to be accumulation funds.
-Accumulation-style super works similarly to a regular bank account where the balance of your industry super account depends on how much is deposited into it.
+Accumulation-style super works similarly to a regular bank account where the balance of your industry super account is built up by the deposits you make into it.